linode/docs/docs/guides/tools-reference/tools/how-to-use-ddosify/index.md

 The following list describes some issues to consider when developing the stress test.

-*   Sections of the web site or application that accept user data.
+-   Sections of the website or application that accept user data.
-*   Connections to PHP, the database, or third-party modules.
+-   Connections to PHP, the database, or third-party modules.
-*   URL-based parameters.
+-   URL-based parameters.
-*   Different types of HTTP requests, for example, `POST` or `PUT`.
+-   Different types of HTTP requests, for example, `POST` or `PUT`.
-*   Malformed or erroneous packets.
+-   Malformed or erroneous packets.
-*   Interior pages of the website, especially those involving additional processing.
+-   Interior pages of the website, especially those involving additional processing.
 Examples include the checkout or login page.
 Pay close attention to user actions such as adding and removing items from a cart or abandoning carts at checkout.
-*   Multi-page processes requiring subsequent user input after an initial request.
+-   Multi-page processes require subsequent user input after an initial request.
-*   Special functionality, including password resets or contact forms.
+-   Special functionality, including password resets or contact forms.

 {{< caution >}}
 Only use Ddosify to test a system under your control.
 It is unethical and potentially illegal to use it to probe other systems.